KTH-RPL/DriveCmd_LLM/README.md

 ## llama & codellama

 Here we introduced how to setup.
+[Pretrained model from Meta](https://ai.meta.com/llama/) and code from [codellama](https://github.com/facebookresearch/codellama/tree/main). check the [assets/slurm](assets/slurm) for more detail on all our experiments includes different models and all ablation study running.

-[Pretrained model from Meta](https://ai.meta.com/llama/) and code from [codellama](https://github.com/facebookresearch/codellama/tree/main), Here we show how to downloaded their model:
+Here we show how to downloaded their model:

 1. Send request to their form and you will receive an email with some details.
 2. `git clone https://github.com/KTH-RPL/llc && cd llc`
 3. Dependencies: `sudo apt install wget ucommon-utils`
 4. run `./download.sh` Then enter **<u>the link</u>** you received at first step.

-5. `mamba create --name llc python=3.8 && mamba activate llc && pip install -e .`
+5. `mamba create --name llc python=3.8 && mamba activate llc && pip install -r requirements.txt`
 6. run the example:

    ```bash